Legal Protection for Children Without Family Care

 Laghlali, Fatiha.
 Social Care: Sponsorship of Neglected Children in the Moroccan Street.
 2016.

-Lubis, Nur A. Fadhil. “‘Islamic Legal Studies in Indonesia: Some Notes on Contemporary Challenges,’” in Proceeding AICIS XII, Jakarta 23-24 February 2012, Direktorat Pendidikan Tinggi Islam, Kementerian Agama RI.
+Lubis, Nur A. Fadhil. “‘Islamic Legal Studies in Indonesia: Some Notes on Contemporary Challenges,’” in Proceedings AICIS XII, Jakarta 23-24 February 2012, Direktorat Pendidikan Tinggi Islam, Kementerian Agama RI.

 Nagm, Mohamed Sobhi.
 Lectures in Family Law.
 Algeria: University Press, 1992.